Where should I invest £100,000 to generate income?

 For a buy-to-let investor concerned with rental income, the average UK property yield is around 5% gross (i.e. before tax) but there are massive regional variations.
 Buy-to-let shouldn't be entered into lightly as property is an illiquid investment and there are often large initial capital outlays.

-In addition, the level of tax relief available for buy-to-let investors has been reduced while the level of stamp duty incurred has increased.
+In addition, the level of tax relief available for buy-to-let investors has been reduced while the stamp duty surcharge has increased to 5%.
 This means buy-to-let investing is still only attractive if you can buy the property with next to no mortgage.

 The buy-to-let guide